cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 The workaround, seen in the above snippet, uses tests from a specific tag in the upstream project git.
 The git tag must match the release in the spec file, to keep tests in-sync with the tested packages.
 This is awkward, as it requires accessing a remote git (at a specific tag), even though tests exist in the source tarball.

 Changing this requires some [tmt design discussion](https://github.com/psss/tmt/issues/585).
-For now, we [hacked our release scripts](https://github.com/cockpit-project/cockpituous/commit/2ef3f6c99912) to bump up the test plan's ref  when committing a new release to dist-git.
-If you use this in your project, you need similar "magic" or always update the test plan’s ref along with your spec file.
+For now, we [hacked our release scripts](https://github.com/cockpit-project/cockpituous/commit/2ef3f6c99912) to bump up the test plan's `ref:`  when committing a new release to dist-git.
+If you use this in your project, you need similar "magic" or always update the test plan’s `ref:` along with your spec file.

 Even with this hack, Cockpit’s [commit to move from STI to upstream FMF](https://src.fedoraproject.org/rpms/cockpit/c/0fee2830080033ea2be13be30d156b51dcf75b7d) was still a major net gain.
 Cockpit's tests run straight from upstream now.